burningion/bicyclist-defense-jetson/README.md

 You'll need to replace `python3.10` with your Python version as appropriate.
 A `which python3` should start steering you in the right direction.

+## Realsense IMU to Quaternion

+I use the [imufusion library](https://github.com/xioTechnologies/Fusion) to do sensor fusion across the accelerometer and gyroscope on the Realsense.

+I've also added a [GPS device](https://www.sparkfun.com/products/17285) to (eventually) do correction via heading, which imufusion supports.

 ## AWR1443 mmWave

 You _must_ use Jetpack 6.
 Otherwise, there's a bug in the UART controller for the Jetson Orin Nano.